wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

 ### How can code reviews share knowledge?

-Code reviews provide a forum to share knowledge.
+- Code reviews provide a forum to share knowledge.
-The reviewers have a change to understand the specific change.
+- Reviewers have a chance to understand the specific change.
-The reviewee can learn from others expertise and insight.
+- Reviewees can learn from others expertise and insight.
-Code reviews can also prompt discussion on team standards, that once decided on can be written up for broader distribution.
+- Code reviews can also prompt discussion on team standards, that once decided on can be written up for broader distribution.

 ## Preparing a Change

 It's easier to review changes that are: small, focused, and targeted.
 It's also easier to avoid merge conflicts.
 Packing multiple disparate changes into the same review makes it harder for reviewers to know what changes contribute to which piece.

 Avoid large all at once refactors.
-It's much easier to review small incremental changes that change code in a auditable way.
+It's easier to review small incremental changes that change code in a auditable way.

 ### Preparing a Review